Algebraic codes, Horn's problem and Gromov-Witten invariants: Configurations of points over a normal rational curve

-By definition, the rational normal curve $C_{d}$ is the image by the $d-$Veronese embedding of $\mathbb{P}V^{*}=\mathbb{P}^{1}$ where $V$ is a 2-dimensional vector space.
+By definition, the rational normal curve $C_{d}$ is the image by the $d-$Veronese embedding of $\mathbb{P}V^{*}=\mathbb{P}^{1}$ where $V$ is a 2-dimensional vector space, therefore it is isomorphic to any curve of genus 0.
 The action of $PGL(2,k)$ on $\mathbb{P}^{d}$ preserves the rational normal curve $C_{d}$.
 Conversely, any automorphism of $\mathbb{P}^{d}$ fixing $C_{d}$ pointwise is the identity.
 It follows that the group of automorphisms of $\mathbb{P}^{d}$ that preserves $C_{d}$ is precisely $PGL(2,k)$.
-Thus the problem of classifying codes on the rational normal curve is reduced to study finite groups of the projective linear group $PG(2,k)$ or the symmetric group $S_{n}$.
-In more concrete terms, one can consider the action of finite subgroups of $S_{n}$ on configuration of points on the rational normal curve $C_{d}$.
+These codes are just generalized RS codes and they come with efficient decoding algorithms once we choose a metric consistent with channel errors and search of a set of vectors with given metric properties as a correcting code.
+In particular, these codes are consistent with the Hamming metric (\cite{BS1}, \cite{BS2}).
+Recall that given two vectors of length $n$, say $U$ and $V$, the Hamming distance $d_{H}(U,V)$ between $U$ and $V$ is the number of coordinates in which they differ.